rancher/docs/content/rancher/v2.x/en/v1.6-migration/load-balancing/_index.md

 weight: 700
 ---

-If your applications are public-facing and draw significant traffic from the internet, you should place a load balancer in front of your cluster so that users can always access their apps without service interruption.
+If your applications are public-facing and consume significant traffic, you should place a load balancer in front of your cluster so that users can always access their apps without service interruption.
 Typically, you can fulfill a high volume of service requests by [horizontally scaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) your deployment, which spins up additional application containers as traffic ramps up.
 However, this technique requires routing that distributes traffic across your nodes efficiently.
 In cases where you need to accommodate public traffic that scales up and down, you'll need a load balancer.

 As outlined in [its documentation](https://rancher.com/docs/rancher/v1.6/en/cattle/adding-load-balancers/), Rancher v1.6 provided rich support for load balancing using its own microservice powered by HAProxy, which supports HTTP, HTTPS, TCP hostname, and path-based routing.
 Most of these same features are available in v2.x.
 However, load balancers that you used with v1.6 cannot be migrated to v2.x.
 You'll have to manually recreate your v1.6 load balancer in v2.x.